 The President has overall responsibility for the successful implementation of the affirmative action policies and programs.
-The Vice President of Institutional Diversity and Equity is appointed by and reports to the President.
+The Vice President of Institutional Diversity, Equity and Inclusion is appointed by and reports to the President.
 This officer is responsible for evaluating and articulating the college’s affirmative action policies, and for coordinating and monitoring the implementation of the affirmative action program.
-The Director of Human Resources is responsible for implementing equal opportunity and affirmative action procedures for staff.
-Along with the Vice President of Institutional Diversity and Equity and the Vice President for Campus Life, the Director of Human Resources works to ensure that full and fair consideration is given candidates in historically underrepresented groups for staff positions at the college.
+The Chief Human Resources Officer is responsible for implementing equal opportunity and affirmative action procedures for staff.
+Along with the Vice President of Institutional Diversity, Equity and Inclusion and the Vice President for Campus Life, the Chief Human Resources Officer works to ensure that full and fair consideration is given candidates in historically underrepresented groups for staff positions at the college.

 Affirmative Action Advisory Committee: The Committee consists of ten members: four of whom are appointed by the President for overlapping two-year terms and include representatives from all employee groups.
 Membership shall also reflect the sex, race and ethnic diversity of the college work force.
-The Vice President of Institutional Diversity and Equity, Provost, Dean of the Faculty, Vice President for Campus Life, Director of Human Resources, and Assistant Director of Human Resources are ex officio voting members.
+The Vice President of Institutional Diversity, Equity and Inclusion, Provost, Dean of the Faculty, Vice President for Campus Life, Chief Human Resources Officer, and Assistant Director of Human Resources are ex officio voting members.

-The Committee selects its own chair from among its membership, subject to the provision that the Vice President of Institutional Diversity and Equity is not eligible to serve in that capacity.
+The Committee selects its own chair from among its membership, subject to the provision that the Vice President of Institutional Diversity, Equity and Inclusion is not eligible to serve in that capacity.

 The duties of the Committee include the following:

-- assisting and advising the President and Vice President of Institutional Diversity and Equity in the implementation of the college’s affirmative action policies and programs;
+- assisting and advising the President and Vice President of Institutional Diversity, Equity and Inclusion in the implementation of the college’s affirmative action policies and programs;

 - serving in other capacities related to affirmative action as requested by the President;